adezfouli/savigp/README.md

 **Output**

-After an experiment is finished, the results will be saved in a directory called `resutls`, which is a folder one level higher than the directory of the code.
+After an experiment is finished, the results will be saved in a directory called `results`, which is a folder one level higher than the directory of the code.
 The result of each experiment will be saved in a separate directory which contains several files, as follows:

 | File        | content|